elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-principle-of-matter-conservation-apply-to-biological-processes-and-ecosystem-stability.md

 url: /learn/biology/questions/how-does-the-principle-of-matter-conservation-apply-to-biological-processes-and-ecosystem-stability
 score: -1.0
 related_article1:
-    id: 170350
+    id: 170346
-    title: What role do decomposers play in the recycling of matter within ecosystems?
+    title: >-
+        What is cellular respiration, and why is it important for organisms?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-decomposers-play-in-the-recycling-of-matter-within-ecosystems
+    url: /learn/biology/questions/what-is-cellular-respiration-and-why-is-it-important-for-organisms
 related_article2:
-    id: 170352
+    id: 170348
-    title: How is ATP formed, and what is its role in energy transfer within cells?
+    title: >-
+        How is chemical energy stored in glucose and converted to ATP in organisms?
     subject: Biology
-    url: /learn/biology/questions/how-is-atp-formed-and-what-is-its-role-in-energy-transfer-within-cells
+    url: /learn/biology/questions/how-is-chemical-energy-stored-in-glucose-and-converted-to-atp-in-organisms
 related_article3:
-    id: 170351
+    id: 170353
-    title: Explain the process of fermentation and its significance in anaerobic respiration.
+    title: >-
+        What is radiant energy, and how is it converted during photosynthesis?
     subject: Biology
-    url: /learn/biology/questions/explain-the-process-of-fermentation-and-its-significance-in-anaerobic-respiration
+    url: /learn/biology/questions/what-is-radiant-energy-and-how-is-it-converted-during-photosynthesis
 related_article4:
     id: 170354
+    title: >-
-    title: How is glucose formed during photosynthesis, and what is its role in cellular respiration?
+        How is glucose formed during photosynthesis, and what is its role in cellular respiration?
     subject: Biology
     url: /learn/biology/questions/how-is-glucose-formed-during-photosynthesis-and-what-is-its-role-in-cellular-respiration
+related_article5:
+    id: 170347
+    title: >-
+        Compare and contrast aerobic and anaerobic respiration in terms of energy production and efficiency.
+    subject: Biology
+    url: /learn/biology/questions/compare-and-contrast-aerobic-and-anaerobic-respiration-in-terms-of-energy-production-and-efficiency
 ---

 &nbsp;